vibbits/training-material/topics/python-programming/tutorials/10_functions/tutorial.md

 ```python
 MeanValue([1, 2, 3], [4,5,6], [7, 8, 9])
 ```

-You can also give *keywords* to a function; these are not required for the function to work because they are given a default value in the function definition.
-You can then set these keywords if necessary; consider this example:
+A second way of making flexible functions is by using *keywords* in a function; these are not required for the function to work because they are given a default value in the function definition.
+You can then set these keywords if necessary; consider the following example.

 By default the parameter sortedList is `False` which means that Python will not make a sorted list in the function below, unless you explicitly ask it by setting the parameter to `True`.